thromel/thromel.github.io/_pages/cv.md

     * Board Scholarship for outstanding results
     * School Merit Scholarship
     * Perfect GPA in all subjects
-    * Among top 1% in Dhaka Board
+    * Among top 1% in Rajshahi Board

 Test Scores
 ======